Nozom1466/nozom1466.github.io/content/learning/LLM/COS597G-22-Encoder-Only-Models.md

 $$

-**Task-specific input transformations**
+- **Task-specific input transformations**
 The paper also introduced a task-specific strategy in fine-tuning so as to aviod making extensive changes to the model architecture across tasks.
 Startegy is illustrated in Figure 3.

-{{< figure src="https://img2023.cnblogs.com/blog/2046695/202311/2046695-20231119160809045-1028600097.png" width="300" caption="Fig. 3: (left) Transformer architecture and training objectives used in this work. (right) Inputtransformations for fne-tuning on different tasks.
+{{< figure src="https://miro.medium.com/v2/resize:fit:4800/format:webp/1*ME_kS-46o8zsF2q-Lt1caA.png" width="700" caption="Fig. 3: (left) Transformer architecture and training objectives used in this work. (right) Input transformations for fine-tuning on different tasks.
 We convert all structured inputs into tokensequences to be processed by our pre-trained model, followed by a linear+softmax layer." align="center">}}

 Sounds like structured prompt input.

 ### Experiments

-**Setups**
-For pre-training, the paper use BooksCorpus dataset & 1B Word Benchmark (used by ELMo), because both datasets contains long and contigious contexts.
+- **Setups**: For pre-training, the paper use BooksCorpus dataset & 1B Word Benchmark (used by ELMo), because both datasets contains long and contigious contexts.
 For fine-tuning, parameters are learning rate 6.25e-5, batchsize 32, linear learning rate decay with 0.2% training warm up.

-**Results**
-4 downstream NLP tasks in fine-tuning: Natural Language Inference (recognizing textual entailment), Question answering and commonsense reasoning, Semantic Similarity, Classification.
+- **Results**: 4 downstream NLP tasks in fine-tuning: Natural Language Inference (recognizing textual entailment), Question answering and commonsense reasoning, Semantic Similarity, Classification.
 The approach achieved SOTA in 9 out of 12 datasets and works well on both small and large datasets

-**Analysis**
+- **Analysis**
 1. Impact of the number of transferred layers on overall performance: all layers are useful and each layer adds approx. 9% of performance increase on datasets RACE and Mutlti NLI.
 2. Zero-shot performance of pretraining models on NLP tasks: performance steadily increases as over pretraining, which suggests that  generative pretraining supports the learning of a wide variety of task relevant functionality.
 3. Ablation studies: